camunda/camunda-docs/docs/components/modeler/web-modeler/camunda-marketplace.md

 To navigate to the Camunda Marketplace, take the following steps:

-1. Log in to your Camunda account, and navigate to Web Modeler using the **Camunda components** icon in the top left corner of your console.
-Click **Modeler**.
+1. Log in to your Camunda account.
-2. Click on an existing project, or create a new project by clicking **New project > Create new file > BPMN Diagram**.
+2. Click on an existing project, or create a new project by clicking **New project > Create new > BPMN diagram**.
 3. While modeling your BPMN diagram, you can incorporate Marketplace Connectors from the append menu.
 The append menu can be accessed in three ways:

 - From the canvas, select an element and click the **Change element** icon.